NovySan/unl-digifab/README.md

 __*Participation*__
 Contributions to class discussions and active participation in small group work are essential to both the momentum of the course and the development of your ideas.
 This requires that you come to class prepared (having completed assigned reading and writing) and ready to participate in class activities.
 This course is based on collaborative, project-based learning and you are also expected to contribute as a responsible member of a group.
 See the participation evaluation in the Grading Scale below for more information.

+## Late work policy
+An assignment may receive an F if a student does not participate in every phase of the development of the project and meet all deadlines for preliminary materials (proposals, drafts, etc.).
+Failure to submit any of the graded course assignments is grounds for failure in the course.
+If a final draft or project, plus required addenda, is not submitted in class on the date due, it will be considered late and will lose one letter grade for each day or part of a day past due (A to B, etc.).
+Assignments are due in hard copy and or via email/link (online assignment).
+You must submit your assignments directly to the instructor.
+Any late submissions must be approved by your faculty instructor well in advance of the due date.

+## Grading Scale
+A+ = 97-100 | A = 93-97 | A- = 90-93 <br>
+B+ = 87-90 | B = 83-87 | B- = 80-83 <br>
+C+ = 77-80 | C = 73-77 | C- = 70-73 <br>
+D+ = 67-70 | D = 63-67 | D- = 60-63 <br>
+F = below 60%<br>

+Here is a description of the kind of participation in the course that would earn you an A, B, C, etc. Your instructor may use pluses and minuses to reflect your participation more fairly, but this is a general description for each letter grade.

+A – Excellent<br>
+Excellent participation is marked by near-perfect attendance and rigorous preparation for class.
+You respond to questions and activities with enthusiasm and insight and you listen and respond thoughtfully to your peers.
+You submit rough drafts on time, and these drafts demonstrate a thorough engagement with the assignment.
+You respond creatively to the feedback you receive (from both your peers and instructors) on drafts, making significant changes to your writing between the first and final drafts that demonstrate ownership of your own writing process.
+Finally, you are an active contributor to the peer- review and collaborative writing/making processes.

+B – Good<br>
+Good participation is marked by near-perfect attendance and thorough preparation for discussion section.
+You respond to questions with specificity and make active contributions to creating a safe space for the exchange of ideas.
+You submit rough drafts on time, and these drafts demonstrate thorough engagement with the assignment.
+You respond effectively to the feedback you receive (from both your peers and instructor) on drafts, making changes to your work between the first and final drafts.
+You are a regular and reliable contributor to the peer-review and collaborative writing/making processes.

+C – Satisfactory<br>
+Satisfactory participation is marked by regular attendance and preparation for class.
+You respond to questions when prompted and participate in classroom activities, though you may sometimes be distracted.
+You are present, with few absences, and have done some of the reading some of the time.
+You submit drafts on time and make some efforts toward revision between the first and final drafts of an assignment.
+You are involved in peer-review activities, but you offer minimal feedback and you may not always contribute fully to the collaborative writing/making process.

+D – Unsatisfactory<br>
+Unsatisfactory participation is marked by multiple absences from section and a consistent lack of preparation.
+You may regularly be distracted by materials/technology not directly related to class.
+You submit late or incomplete work and revise minimally or only at a surface level between drafts.
+You are absent for peer-review activities, offer unproductive feedback, or do not work cooperatively in collaborative environments.

+F—Failing<br>
+Failing participation is marked by excessive absences, a habitual lack of preparation, and failure to engage in the drafting, revision, and collaborative writing/making processes.

+# Policies

+__UNL Course Policies and Resources__.
+Students are responsible for knowing the university policies and resources found on this page: [https://go.unl.edu/coursepolicies](https://go.unl.edu/coursepolicies)
+- University-wide Attendance Policy
+- Academic Honesty Policy
+- Services for Students with Disabilities
+- Mental Health and Well-Being Resources
+- Final Exam Schedule
+- Fifteenth Week Policy
+- Emergency Procedures
+- Diversity & Inclusiveness
+- Title IX Policy
+- Other Relevant University-Wide Policies

+## Academic Honesty Policy

+While we will adhere to the UNL Academic Honesty Policy linked above, we will use many open source projects to make our work.
+It is ok to use others' code.
+However, **you need to cite your sources**, and **you need to do transformative work/make it your own**.

 ## Attendance
-On-time attendance is required as well as playtesting inside and outside of section.
+On-time attendance is required as well as work inside and outside of section.
 Please notify your instructor in advance if you must be absent for illness or family emergency.
 Any absences must be cleared with the instructor, or justified with written documentation (e.g. letter from team, etc.).
 We do not differentiate between mental and physical health and in either case please be in communication for when you need to take a day off.
 After a student misses a week’s worth of classes each subsequent missed class will result in the reduction of the final grade by a full letter grade (i.e., A to B, B- to C-) Excessive tardiness or leaving early will also impact your grade and will follow the same rubric.

 Please also note the JCSTF attendance policy:
 - 4.7 Attendance Policy